 Hiring staff through another organisation or company

-If you hire an employee of another organisation (but not a temp agency) you will need a contract with that company.
-You need to take several matters into account.
-For more information contact your HR adviser.
+If you hire an employee of another organisation (but not through a temp agency), you will need a contract with that company.
+When this is the case, you need to contact your HR adviser.

 Do you need temporary staff for regular work?
 The University preference is to hire temporary staff through its own temp agency, JobMotion.
 If you wish to hire staff through another temp agency, first contact your HR adviser.